An extended dryer vent? Is this an installation everyone should be familiar with? I guess.

-I’ve had to make adjustments to the one in my house twice already.
-The first DIY dryer vent update I did involved removing the slinky-esque vent and replacing it with a rigid, pieced together vent (per my inspector, it’s safer for gas dryers to have the rigid kind).
-Back when I did it that first time, I measured the distance from my dryer to the window, and then purchased about $15 worth of custom pieces (elbows and straighter 6″ metal tube pieces) to make a secure connection from the dryer to the window vent.
+I’ve had to make adjustments to the dryer vent in my house twice already.
+The first DIY dryer vent update involved removing the slinky-esque vent and replacing it with a rigid, pieced-together vent.
+(Per my inspector, it’s safer for gas dryers to have a rigid vent).
+Back then, I simply measured the distance between the dryer and the window and purchased $15 worth of elbows and 6″ metal tube pieces to make a secure connection between the dryer to the window vent.

 This time around, I had to reinstall the metal vent after the glass block was installed in the basement.
 The vent from the dryer was temporarily removed during the window installation.
 When I went to reinstall it, I found that the vent on the window was about 5″ higher than the old vent, so I couldn’t correctly hook up the dryer without a dryer vent extension.

 How do you extend your dryer vent?
 The simple steps I followed should help:

 - Vent pipe (I used rigid venting in this tutorial, but it’s also available as semi-rigid aluminum duct, and flexible ducting — check what is best for your type of drying machine)

 - Aluminum duct tape (NOT “Duck tape”)

 Disconnect the existing vent and figure out how much more venting material you need.
 To do this, I separated the original long length of dryer vent piping into two pieces.
 Then, I attached one of the existing ends of the vent to the dryer vent in the glass block window and the other end to the base of the dryer.
 It helped me to understand how the elbows on the end needed to be angled in their new positions, and measure the gap between the pieces.